davidoury/docker-tutorial/README.md

 ### ADD directive

 Files can be moved from the build directory (currently `mybuild`) into the container filesystem.
-Add these two commands to `Dockerfile`, build and then run the image.
+Add these two commands to `Dockerfile`, then build and run the image.
 ```
 $ echo "ADD testdir.tgz   /tmp" >> Dockerfile
 $ echo "ADD testdir/file1 /tmp" >> Dockerfile
+$ cat Dockerfile
 $ docker build -t mynametag .
 $ docker run --interactive --tty=true mynametag bash
 ```